 7 in the Bible: Exoneration and Healing

-We see another example of 7 in the Bible meaning exoneration in Matthew 18:21-22.
-Here Jesus tells us to forgive each other seven times seventy times seven which doesn’t literally translate into 490 forgiveness’s, but it does mean that we should be forgiving the same person again and again without end.
+We see another example of 7 in the Bible, meaning exoneration, in Matthew 18:21-22.
+Here Jesus tells us to forgive each other seven times seventy times seven which doesn’t literally translate into 490 forgiveness.
+Still, it does mean that we should be forgiving the same person again and again without end.

-While the prophet Elisa was in Syria, he encountered Naaman, who had been told by doctors that only death could heal him but instead found himself healed simply through following Elisha’s instruction to bath seven times in the Jordan River.
+While the prophet Elisa was in Syria, he encountered Naaman, who had been told by doctors that only death could heal him.
+Instead, he found himself healed simply by following Elisha’s instruction to bathe seven times in the Jordan River.